Siege of Chittorgarh (1567–1568): Background

-In 1567, Akbar after putting down the revolts of Uzbeks turned his attention towards the Rajput states of Rajasthan.
-The Kachwaha ruler Bharmal already accepted his supremacy by sending his daughter Heer Kunwar into the Mughal Harem, although all other families except Amber were still hostile towards the Mughals.
-Thus, Akbar undertook vigorous expansionist policy to brought them under his sway.
+In 1567, Akbar after putting down the revolts of Uzbeks, turned his attention towards the Rajput states of Rajasthan.
+The Kachhwaha ruler Bharmal already accepted his supremacy by sending his daughter Harka Bai into the Mughal Harem, although all other families except Amber were still hostile towards the Mughals.
+Thus, Akbar undertook a vigorous expansionist policy to bring them under his sway.
 Due to the political importance of Chittor for a stable route to Malwa and Gujarat and for further inroads into the Deccan, Akbar advanced with a vast army and artillery from his capital Agra and besieged the fort on 23 October 1567.
 The contemporary Persian chronicles and his courtiers, also blamed Rana Udai Singh for providing refuge to the Afghan rebel Baz Bahadur as a reason of their invasion.

-On hearing about Akbar's encroachment into his territory, Udai Singh along with the royal family on advice of his war councils and ministers fled to the western belt of Mewar in his newly established city of Udaipur.
-Some later writers accused him of cowardice and unworthy heir of Rana Sanga, although no contemporary Persian author gave such impression.
+On hearing about Akbar's encroachment into his territory, Udai Singh along with the royal family on the advice of his war councils and ministers fled to the western belt of Mewar in his newly established city of Udaipur.
+Some later writers accused him of cowardice and being an unworthy heir of Rana Sanga, although no contemporary Persian author gave such an impression.
 Udai Singh placed the fort under the command of Jaimal Rathore with 8,000 cavalry and some musketeers.

-When Akbar learnt of Udai Singh escape, he dispatched a force under Hussain Kuli Khan towards Udaipur to capture him, although he failed to capture the Rana and returned after plundering Udaipur and its surrounding districts.
+When Akbar learnt of Udai Singh's escape, he dispatched a force under Hussain Kuli Khan towards Udaipur to capture him, although he failed to capture the Rana and returned after plundering Udaipur and its surrounding districts.
 After the failure of Hussain Quli Khan, Akbar sent another contingent under Asaf Khan to capture Udai Singh.
-While he too failed to capture the Rana, though, he sacked the wealthy town of Rampura (renamed it to Islampur) which guard the southern flank of Chittor.
+While he too failed to capture the Rana, though, he sacked the wealthy town of Rampura (renamed it Islampur) which guarded the southern flank of Chittor.
 According to Akbar, the Mughal troops returned with enormous spoils and "sent many worthless infidels to the abode of perdition".